 - $125 – $180 for the ferry

 5. Dolphin and Snorkel Tour

 One of the most fun day trips you can take is out to the islands and natural marine preserves off of Key West.
 You can spot dolphins and jump out to do some snorkeling.
 The snorkeling is not with the dolphins, but in shallow waters with some corals and small fish to check out.
-We went with Honest Eco Tours aboard their new electric boat.
-They take their environment serious with one of the only electric-powered boats in Key West.
+We went with Honest Eco-Tours aboard their new electric boat.
+They take their environment seriously with one of the only electric-powered boats in Key West.
 Check out Honest Eco tours here.